Board of Governors

 Any leisure hours are full of John Donne, George Eliot, Jane Austen, editing my husband’s plays, swimming in very cold water and enjoying the company of my son and daughter.

 My four children attended Beechwood between 2003 and 2015 and it gave all of them a great educational and social start in life.
-I have lot of affection and appreciation for the school as a result and am delighted to be able to give my time to help the school as a governor from December 2020.
+I have lot of affection and appreciation for the school as a result and am delighted to have been able to give my time to help the school on the board of governors since December 2020.

 I became a Governor at Beechwood Park in 2014, following the start of my tenure as Headmaster of St Albans School.
 Educated at Bedford Modern School and Selwyn College, Cambridge, I taught French and German at Highgate School before becoming Head of Modern Languages at Fettes College in Edinburgh.
 I subsequently became a Housemaster at Fettes.
 My first headship was at Lancing College in West Sussex.
 During my career to date, I have been heavily involved in the Combined Cadet Force and in sport, especially cricket and hockey.
 My wife and I live in St Albans and we have two grown-up sons.
 I hope that my educational experience and expertise is of benefit to the Governing Body in ensuring that Beechwood continues to offer an exceptional all-round education to enable its pupils to be fully prepared for starting in their chosen senior schools.